-Tornadoes pummel Alabama, killing at least 3
+Tornadoes pummel Alabama, killing at least 5

 Deadly tornadoes roared through Alabama on Thursday, toppling trees, demolishing homes and knocking out power to thousands, part of a broad swath of violent weather sweeping across the Deep South.
-At least three fatalities and an unknown number of injuries were reported.
+At least five fatalities and an unknown number of injuries were reported.

+All of the deaths happened in eastern Alabama’s Calhoun County, Coroner Patrick Brown said.
+Farther west, in Shelby County near Birmingham, a family in the Eagle Point subdivision was able to escape from a home that a tornado had turned to rubble, firefighters said.
+Other homes in the complex were missing upper floors or roofs.

-Firefighters said a family was able to safely escape their toppled home in the Eagle Point subdivision, near Birmingham.
-In the nearby city of Pelham, also in Shelby County, authorities posted video and photos showing large trees blocking roads and damaged utility poles leaning menacingly over streets littered with debris from badly damaged homes.
-More than 20,000 customers were without power in Alabama.
+In the city of Pelham, also in Shelby County, authorities posted video and photos showing large trees blocking roads and damaged utility poles leaning menacingly over streets littered with debris from badly damaged homes.

 “We can confirm local residential structures have been completely destroyed,” Shelby County, Alabama, Sheriff John Samaniego told The Associated Press in an email.

-Search and rescue efforts were complicated as strong weather continued to rake across the region.
+Search and rescue efforts were complicated by strong weather that continued to rake across the region.
+The Calhoun County emergency management agency opened shelters for the displaced and warned that storms were expected to continue into the night.

 “We have been told to be prepared for another round of storms,” said Maj.
 Clay Hammac of the Shelby County sheriff’s department.